port-labs/port-docs/docs/integrations/terraform.md

 :::

-To create the blueprints and entities above, run:
+To create the Blueprints and Entities above, run:

 ```shell
 terraform apply
 ```

-That's it! the entity should now be created and visible in the UI.
+That's it! the Entity has been created and visible in the UI.

 ![Entities](../../static/img/integrations/terraform-provider/Entities.png)

-For more examples, see the examples and test cases in the [public repository](https://github.com/port-labs/terraform-provider-port).
+For more examples, check out the examples and test cases in the [public repository](https://github.com/port-labs/terraform-provider-port).

 ### Update a resource

-- To update a resource, change the value of the resource in the terraform configuration files and use the command `terraform apply`.
+- To update a resource, change the value of the resource in the Terraform configuration files and use the command `terraform apply`.

 ### Delete a resource

-- To delete a resource, you need to run `terraform destory --target port-labs.{resource-name}`.
+- To delete a resource, you need to run `terraform destroy --target port-labs.{resource-name}`.